 - A step closer to your bigger goal.
 Even the biggest accomplishments in history have started small and relied on simple and far less pleasant tasks than you might be working on.
 Every task you complete brings you closer to the ultimate goal and acknowledging this always feels good.

 Find The Fun In It

-It’s so important to enjoy what you’re doing if you’re interested in keeping motivation.
+It’s so important to enjoy what you’re doing if you’re interested in keeping motivated.
 Imagine working towards a goal and hating every minute of it.
 This is a common downfall, but on every journey, there are aspects to play with.

 Again, we ask why?
-This is not just because those who enjoy gym acknowledge the benefits of exercise, they have fun doing it.
+This is not just because those who enjoy the gym acknowledge the benefits of exercise, they have fun doing it.
 More importantly, they make exercise an important part of their schedule and soon think of it as a wonderful thing to do.
 Their time and worth start to be spent well and they begin to feel the rewards of that good feeling.

 Every time you’re feeling low on steam, try to reframe how you’re thinking about a task and have fun doing it instead.
 Find ways to make it more pleasant.
 When you try hard enough, you WILL find them.

 Lifehack has a really simple approach to start using whenever you’re presented with a challenging task.
 These can help make keeping motivation a little easier.

 - What can I do to make this task fun for myself and possibly for others?

 - How can I make this work for the best part of my day?